puppetlabs/puppet-docs/source/pe/3.7/agent_cert_regen.markdown

 1. On the Puppet master, run `puppet cert clean <node name>`.

-2. On the Puppet master, run `puppet service pe-puppetserver restart.`
+2. On the Puppet master, run `service pe-puppetserver restart`.

      Restarting `pe-puppetserver` will prevent the old cert from being used.